Shadizzle/rainfall-calculator-hs/README.md

 ## Usage

-To compile source, run the following from the project root (you made need to add a `-dynamic` flag on a system where GHC is packaged with dynamic linking):
+To compile source, run the following from the project root (you made need to add a `-dynamic` flag if on a system where GHC is packaged with dynamic linking):
 ```
 ghc -o rainfall rainfall.hs
 ```